-I’ve been making a version of this pie crust for over five years here in my kitchen (and it’s even in my sourdough cookbook).
+I’ve been making this pie crust for over 5 years in my kitchen (and it’s even in my sourdough cookbook).
 Often, I’ll use this recipe to make two crusts, use one in a galette (they’re so easy!), and then freeze the second crust for later.
 This way, I always have one in the freezer ready to use on a day’s notice.

 This recipe makes two pie crusts for a double-crust pie in a 9-inch pan.
 If you want to make a single pie crust (for a pie with no top, a galette, or a crostata), halve all the ingredients.